What is Safeguarding?

 You can find our Safeguarding Policy on our School Policies page.

 The welfare and safety of children is paramount.
 If you have concerns about a child's welfare or safety please tell someone.
-Mrs Shelly Bramble is our Safeguarding Lead and Mrs Rebecca Birch is our Deputy Designated Senior Person for Safeguarding.
+Mrs Rebecca Birch is our Safeguarding Lead and Mrs Wendy Watts, Mrs Sarah Buettner and Miss Sarah Jones are our Deputy Designated Senior Persons for Safeguarding.

 If a child is in immediate danger, left alone or missing, you should contact the police directly and/or an ambulance using 999.